ArchiveBox/ArchiveBox/README.md

    - submit the page to archive.org: `SUBMIT_ARCHIVE_DOT_ORG`
  - screenshot: `RESOLUTION` values: [`1440,900`]/`1024,768`/`...`
  - user agent: `WGET_USER_AGENT` values: [`Wget/1.19.1`]/`"Mozilla/5.0 ..."`/`...`
+ - chrome profile: `CHROME_USER_DATA_DIR` values: `~/Library/Application\ Support/Google/Chrome/Default`/`/tmp/chrome-profile`/`...`
+    To capture sites that require a user to be logged in, you must specify a path to a chrome profile (which loads the cookies needed for the user to be logged in).
+If you don't have an existing chrome profile, create one with `chromium-browser --disable-gpu --user-data-dir=/tmp/chrome-profile`, and log into the sites you need.
+Then set `CHROME_USER_DATA_DIR=/tmp/chrome-profile` to make Bookmark Archiver use that profile.

 **Index Options:**
  - html index template: `INDEX_TEMPLATE` value:  `templates/index.html`/`...`
  - html index row template: `INDEX_ROW_TEMPLATE` value:  `templates/index_row.html`/`...`
+ - html link index template: `LINK_INDEX_TEMPLATE` value: `templates/link_index_fancy.html`/`templates/link_index.html`/`...`

  (See defaults & more at the top of `config.py`)